How Will The Law Define Self-Employment In 2018?

 As the law develops in this area we will continue to keep you up to date, so keep checking back to our weekly blogs to stay informed.

-Bennett Griffin is an award-winning law firm based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our employment law department is able to advise and assist you in relation to all employment matters.
 Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.